innoq/innoq-bootstrap-theme/README.md

 * Go into the project folder `cd innoq-bootstrap-theme`
 * Init the Bootstrap submodule `git submodule update --init` (only needed the very first time)
-* Install Bootstap's documentation pages `yarn run install-docs`
+* Install Bootstap's documentation pages `npm run install-docs`
-* Compile styles and serve documentation `yarn start`
+* Compile styles and serve documentation `npm start`

 Now you should see the Bootstrap documentation pages with INNOQ styling applied.
-`yarn start` incorporates a watcher, so you can write code and see your changes immediately in the browser.
+`npm start` incorporates a watcher, so you can write code and see your changes immediately in the browser.